michadenheijer/pynytimes/README.md

 [<img src=".github/poweredby_nytimes.png" height="20px">](https://developer.nytimes.com/) [![Build Status](https://travis-ci.com/michadenheijer/pynytimes.svg?token=8nhCHVYqgufX65p8PRDx&branch=master)](https://travis-ci.com/michadenheijer/pynytimes) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-Use all (actually most) New York Times APIs, get all the data you need from the New York Times!
+Use all (actually most) New York Times APIs, get all the data you need from the Times!

+This project is not made by anyone from the New York Times, nor is it affiliated with the New York Times.

 ## Usage